Back To Search Results

 Epidemiology

-Periductal mastitis is most often found in reproductive-aged females and is almost exclusively associated with tobacco use.[10]
-Periductal mastitis occurs in 5% to 9% of women worldwide.[11]
+PDM is most often found in reproductive-aged and perimenopausal females and is almost exclusively associated with tobacco use.[9][5]
+Rare cases have been documented in children and males.[5]
+The incidence of periductal mastitis varies, with studies reporting ranges of 5% to 9% and 5% to 25% of all symptomatic breast disease in nonlactating women.[16][5]

 Pathophysiology